amenti4k/amenti4k.github.io/_posts/2025-08-15-Compute-Is-Labor-AI-Native-Operator-PE.md

 And here's what makes it so easy to miss: on the surface, nothing looks different.
 The same companies exist.
 The same workflows run.
 The same reports get filed.
 But underneath, something is dissolving.

-The problem is that most of the "work" inside these systems was never necessary to begin with.
-The approvals, reconciliations, reviews-of-reviews, entire bureaucracies exist to manage complexity that only exists because we built systems around humans doing work.
-When AI stops assisting and starts orchestrating, that complexity doesn't get automated.
-It collapses.
+<span class="marginnote">This distinction between "assisting" and "orchestrating" is the crux of the entire essay. <span class="inline-code">Assistive AI</span> optimizes inside existing process boundaries; <span class="inline-code">orchestrative AI</span> removes the boundaries entirely.</span>The problem is that most of the "work" inside these systems was never necessary to begin with.
+The approvals, reconciliations, reviews-of-reviews, entire bureaucracies exist to manage complexity that only exists because we built systems around humans doing work. <span class="highlight-text">When AI stops assisting and starts orchestrating, that complexity doesn't get automated.
+It collapses.</span>

 Procurement was just where I first noticed it.
-But once you see the pattern, you start seeing it everywhere, in accounting firms, healthcare administration, freight brokerage, property management.
-Entire categories of work are being revealed for what they always were: elaborate theater.
+But once you see the pattern, you start seeing it everywhere, in accounting firms, healthcare administration, freight brokerage, property management. <span class="highlight-text">Entire categories of work are being revealed for what they always were: elaborate theater.</span>

 This essay is an attempt to trace that phenomenon, what happens when compute becomes labor, when AI starts running workflows end-to-end, and when the very architecture of the economy begins to invert beneath us.